deepfx/netlens/README.md

 ### Bonus: Style Transfer

-As is artist tradition, the best motive is often your muse.
-Something to hold your attention during those lonely nights of parameterizing your model.
+As an artist, the best motive is often your muse.
+Something to hold the attention during those [lonely nights](https://www.youtube.com/watch?v=3JWGXagA1MI) of parameterizing your model.

 | Muse \| Content                               | Style                                               | Output                                  |
 | --------------------------------------------- | --------------------------------------------------- | --------------------------------------- |